HINDRAF

 HINDRAF has had a major impact on the political landscape of Malaysia by staging the infamous 2007 HINDRAF rally.
 Following an enormous rally organised by HINDRAF in November 2007, several prominent members of the organisation were arrested, some on charges of sedition.
 The charges were dismissed by the courts.
 Five people were arrested and detained without trial under the Internal Security Act (ISA).
 Toward the end of the 2000s, the group developed a broader political program to preserve and to push for equal rights and opportunities for the minority Indians.
 It has been successful in continuing to focus attention on the racist aspects of Malaysian Government policies.

 HINDRAF was deregistered by Registrar of Societies (RoS) on 15 July 2019.

 Background

-Between April to May 2006, several legal Hindu temples were demolished by city hall authorities in Malaysia.
+Between April and May 2006, several legal Hindu temples were demolished by city hall authorities in Malaysia.
 On 21 April 2006, the Malaimel Sri Selva Kaliamman Temple in Kuala Lumpur was reduced to rubble after the city hall sent in bulldozers.

 The Hindu Rights Action Force or HINDRAF, a coalition of several NGOs have protested these demolitions by lodging complaints with the Prime Minister of Malaysia of Barisan Nasional (BN) ruling coalition at that time but have received no response.
 Many Hindu advocacy groups have protested what they allege is a systematic plan of temple cleansing in Malaysia.
 The official reason given by the Malaysian government has been that the temples were built illegally.
 However, that several of the temples are centuries old.
 According to a lawyer for HINDRAF, one Hindu temple is demolished in Malaysia every three weeks.